 Plus, by keeping the process fun, you’ll keep your employees engaged and excited, which is when the creative magic happens!

-5. Above all, be yourself – whoever that is!
+5. Above all, be authentic.

 It’s easy for businesses to come across like faceless entities throwing around marketing dollars for pretty visuals.
 That’s why one of the best reasons to create a team video is to humanize your brand.